Key takeaways

 Preparing for the current environment

 As you assess your investment options and how to best position your portfolio, it can be helpful to do so in the context of a financial plan.
-Talk with your U.S. Bank wealth professional to review whether changes to your investment strategy may be warranted to better reflect your goals, risk appetite and time horizon.
+Talk with your wealth professional to review whether changes to your investment strategy may be warranted to better reflect your goals, risk appetite and time horizon.

 Related articles